madboy482/Black-Lightning/README.md

 11. Can Give u Cricket Scores (Credits Given In Plugins)

-12. And If Are GOinn To Sleep Do ```.night``` The Bot WIll Auto Reply Messages With A Good Night Message ( Some Thing Like Afk But Different)
+12. And If You Are Goinn To Sleep Do ```.night``` The Bot WIll Auto Reply Messages With A Good Night Message ( Some Thing Like Afk But Different)

 13. Afk Feature When You Are Goin Offline

-14. And If Are GOinn For Study  Do ```.study``` The Bot WIll Auto Reply Messages With A Good Study Message ( Some Thing Like Afk But Different)
+14. And If You Are Goinn For Study  Do ```.study``` The Bot WIll Auto Reply Messages With A Good Study Message ( Some Thing Like Afk But Different)

 15. And 5 types Of Hack CMDs